casualcore/casual/middleware/administration/documentation/cli/queue.operation.md

       --remove-messages [0..1]  (<queue>, <id>) [2..*]
             removes specific messages from a given queue

+            if used with `--force true` messages will be removed regardless of state.

+      --force [0..1]  (true, false) [1]
+            force removal of message regardless of state (default: false)

+            used in conjunction with `--remove-messages`

       --recover-transactions-commit [0..1]  (<gtrid>) [1..*]
             recover specific messages from a given queue with commit